djvill/APLS/doc/how-to-use/extract-acoustics.md

 ## Process with Praat

-The first step in using the _Process with Praat_ page is to upload a search results `.csv` with the transcript names, participant codes, and start and end times of the audio segments you'd like to analyze.
+The first step in using the <span class="apls-page">Process with Praat</span> page is to upload a search results `.csv` with the transcript names, participant codes, and start and end times of the audio segments you'd like to analyze.

 <!--- APLS is currently down so I couldn't get a screengrab --->